AzureAD/microsoft-authentication-library-for-dotnet/msal-3x-blog.md

   }
   ```

-- For MSAL public client apps that share the cache with other apps or web apps/apis that share the cache between several instances, you'll need to implement a dual MSAL V2 / MSAL V3 for a while until all apps or web instances have migrated, then remove the support for the MSAL V2 cache format.
-For this we'll provide (in a later version of MSAL 3.x) an API enabling you to deserialize with merge. **This is not implemented yet in MSAL 3.0.0-preview (hence the preview), but our plans are to enable it soon**.
-For the moment if you try to use the Deserialize APIs with merge=true, MSAL will throw a `NotImplementedException` with a meaningful message
+- For MSAL public client apps that share the cache with other apps or web apps/apis that share the cache between several instances, you'll need to implement a dual MSAL V2 / MSAL V3 for a while until all apps or web instances have migrated.
+Then remove the support for the MSAL V2 cache format.
+For this we provide an API enabling you to deserialize with merge.

+Note: For the moment (MSAL.NET 3.0.0), if you try to use the Deserialize APIs with merge=true, MSAL will throw a `NotImplementedException` with a meaningful message; b

   ```CSharp
   /// <summary>